 Helping You Understand How H-1B Work Visas Are Handled

 Tadmor & Tadmor, LLP is pleased to help companies and individuals who are applying for an H-1B visa or an H-1B visa extension.
-To consult with an experienced H-1B visa lawyer at our law offices in Newton Center and Worcester, Massachusetts, call 508-791-9400 or contact us.
+To consult with an experienced H-1B visa lawyer at our law offices in Worcester and Newton Center, Massachusetts, call 508-791-9400 or contact us.

 Employers Seeking Temporary H-1B Workers